Walking & Cycle Projects

 Local cycling and walking Infrastructure plans (LCWIPs) are identified in the Government’s strategy as a new tool to identify strategic cycling and walking improvements at the local level.
 They enable a long-term approach to developing local cycling and walking networks, ideally over a 10-year period.

-Below are our top 5 reasons to cycle:
+Below are our top 5 reasons to start walking and cycling:

 A study by the YMCA showed that people who had a physically active lifestyle had a wellbeing score 32 per cent higher than inactive individuals.
 There are so many ways that exercise can boost your mood: there’s the basic release of adrenalin and endorphins, and the improved confidence that comes from achieving new things.

 Not only is it true that exercise helps to strengthen your lungs, but a recent study suggests that people who walk or ride a bike are actually exposed to fewer dangerous fumes than those who travel by car.
 A study by the Healthy Air Campaign, Kings College London, and Camden Council, saw air pollution detectors fitted to a car driver and a cyclist using a busy route through central London.
 The results showed that the driver experienced five times higher pollution levels than the cyclist.

 Exercise has been repeatedly linked to brain health and the reduction of cognitive changes that can leave us vulnerable to dementia later in life.
 A 2013 study found that during exercise, blood flow in the brain rises by 28 per cent, and up to 70 per cent in specific areas.
 Not only that, but after exercise, in some areas blood flow remained up by 40 per cent even after exercise.

 - Walking and Cycling strengthens your immune system